-Secondly, even if we simplify, and assume we somehow have no problems of multiple siblings, the realistic issues with transition to the child are complex.
+Secondly, even if we simplify, and assume we somehow have no problems of multiple siblings, the realistic issues with transition to the child are still complex.
 Even if we have just one primary successor child in the business, how likely is it that this child will have the temperament or the gusto to drive the company to next stages?
 In 75% of second-generation businesses, size diminishes during the tenure of generation two.
-This is obviously sad for family wealth but, perhaps even more importantly; it is terrible for the healthy psyche of those second-generation operators.
+This is obviously sad for family wealth but, perhaps even more importantly: it is terrible for the healthy psyche of those second-generation operators.

 When the business does survive that second generation, and goes one step deeper, transitioning to a third generation, matters become even more complex.
 We have all read about the very public family catastrophes, where uncles, cousins, and in-laws begin to brutalize one another about who will remain in charge.

 A parent’s desire to help the kids get a head start in life, by allowing them to take over at the height of the business’s success, is a natural and nurturing objective.
 However, owners and builders of companies – people smart enough and industrious enough to have demonstrated the amazing ability to nourish and grow a healthy business – need to make themselves think more like a business executive, and less like a parent, for protection for their enterprise and protection of their family’s fortune.